-Christian party quits Lebanon govt after days of protests
+Christian party quits Lebanon govt after days of mass protests

 A Lebanese Christian party quit the coalition government on Saturday as tens of thousands of people took to the streets for a third day of protests against tax increases and alleged official corruption.